Conor Cummins: 2006

 Cummins picked up awards as the Fastest Newcomer at the North West 200, the Southern 100 and the Isle of Man TT.
 Cummins also won the Newcomers Race at the Ulster Grand Prix.

 2007

 In 2007, Cummins became both Irish Superbike Road Race Champion and Irish Superstock Road Race Champion in a season that saw him record 13 Irish National Road Race wins.
 He finished second in two races at the Ulster Grand Prix as well as scoring a podium finish in the British Superbike Cup riding as a wildcard at Donington.
 At the Isle of Man TT, he produced a series of performances to record four Top-8 finishes including two 5th places.
-During the Superstock Race Cummins claimed the record for the fastest local Isle of Man competitor after lapping at 18 minutes and 10.78 seconds from a standing start on lap 1, and would claim the Duke Road Race Rankings Champion.
+During the Superstock Race Cummins claimed the record for the fastest local Isle of Man competitor after lapping at 18 minutes and 10.78 seconds from a standing start on lap 1, and would claim the Geoff Duke Trophy as the Duke Road Racing Rankings Champion.